theNewDynamic/oregonsadventurecoast.com/content/blog/the-best-stand-up-paddleboarding-spots-on-oregon-s-adventure-coast.md

 **Where Can I Rent SUP Gear on Oregon’s Adventure Coast?**
 Want to learn more or want to rent your own Stand-Up Paddleboard?
 Contact one of our local outfitters, including [Waxers Surf Shop](https://waxerssurfandskate.com/) in downtown Coos Bay; [Bahama Boards](https://bahamastyles.com/coos-bay-shop/) in Coos Bay; and [South Coast Tours](https://www.southcoasttours.net/).
 Be sure to ask about renting a wetsuit in case you fall in!

 When you are ready to visit, we will be here to help you plan your trip and stay safe. **Oregon’s Adventure Coast: Coos Bay, North Bend, Charleston** is the perfect destination to spread out, relax and recharge this fall.
-To keep our community safe, we ask all visitors to follow [Oregon’s Safe+Strong guidelines](https://coronavirus.oregon.gov/Pages/default.aspx#:\~:text=Oregonians%20must%20come%20together%20to,once%20it's%20available%20to%20you).
-Be sure to[ keep a distance of six feet or more](https://www.cdc.gov/coronavirus/2019-ncov/prevent-getting-sick/how-covid-spreads.html?CDC_AA_refVal=https%3A%2F%2Fwww.cdc.gov%2Fcoronavirus%2F2019-ncov%2Fprepare%2Ftransmission.html) between yourself and others outside of your group while in public and don’t forget that face covering are required in public spaces.
+To keep our community safe, we ask all visitors to follow [Oregon’s Safe+Strong guidelines](https://coronavirus.oregon.gov/Pages/default.aspx#:~:text=Oregonians%20must%20come%20together%20to,once%20it's%20available%20to%20you).
+Be sure to[keep a distance of six feet or more](https://www.cdc.gov/coronavirus/2019-ncov/prevent-getting-sick/how-covid-spreads.html?CDC_AA_refVal=https%3A%2F%2Fwww.cdc.gov%2Fcoronavirus%2F2019-ncov%2Fprepare%2Ftransmission.html) between yourself and others outside of your group while in public and don’t forget that face covering are required in public spaces.
 Visit our [Adventure Page](https://www.oregonsadventurecoast.com/adventures/) for more cool ideas and inspiration and don’t hesitate to [contact us](https://www.oregonsadventurecoast.com/contact/) with any questions.